dudung/datasets/README.md

 # datasets
-a pseudo data lake for xlsx flat file
+a pseudo data lake for csv flat files and the metadata